 The final rule omitted the publication of federal fiscal year 2007 wage index values which are used to adjust hospital DRG payments based on their geographic location.
-The omission of these wage index values leaves us unable to estimate either the impact of the normal annual wage index update or the impact of the federal court order to CMS to collect current data for the Medicare occupational mix adjustment and apply it at 100% rather than at its current weighting of 10%.
-CMS has stated it will publish this wage index data prior to October 1, 2006.
-Until this data is published by CMS, we will be unable to estimate the impact of the standard annual impact or the change in occupational mix weighting.
+The omission of these wage index values was the result of a federal court order to CMS to collect current data for the Medicare occupational mix adjustment and apply it at 100% rather than at its current weighting of 10%.
+Subsequently, CMS published this wage index data in September, 2006.
+Based upon our estimates, the impact of the standard annual wage index update and the change in occupational mix weighting will reduce our Medicare acute care inpatient net revenue by less than 0.5%.